What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Limitations

 \section{Limitations}

-While our methodologies can be naturally applied to similar scenarios, we would like to note that the current analyses and implementations have limitations.
-First, although we have gone over various findings in recent years with the most dramatic advances of LMs, a holistic overview of a research topic, let alone an entire field, is not covered by the scope of a few years.
+While our methodologies can be naturally extended, we would like to note that the current analyses and implementations have limitations.
+Although we reviewed various findings in recent years with the most dramatic advances of LMs, a holistic overview of a research topic, let alone an entire field, is not covered by the scope of a few years.
 It would be meaningful if these most rapid changes could be connected with the decades of conceptualization and exploration preceding the engineering breakthroughs.
 Similarly, using main conference papers at the major international venues as a proxy of the NLP community has its limitations.
 We encourage future works to take broader consideration of the essential contributions that are less represented by the relatively convergent selections of such venues, e.g., regional conferences on dialect or indigenous language.

 More broadly, text-based methods alone are not sufficient to cast the intricate dynamics of science.
 Scientific communities are not mere carriers of printed works, and the influence of a language model or a paper is far beyond academic language use.
 Various other important factors and impacts should be considered for a comprehensive description of scientific progress and any specific scientific products: the status quo of subfields, monetary and environmental costs of implementation, societal impacts and the public's perception, etc.